haymizrachi/haymizrachi.github.io/_posts/2024-11-24-stored-xss-takeover.md

 This article demonstrated some unconventional uses of a simple XSS attack, even with strong protections like `HTTPOnly` in place.

-Never underestimate even a medium-severity XSS attack, especially in today’s fast-paced, technology-driven world.
+Never underestimate a simple vulnerability like XSS, even in today’s fast-paced, advanced technology-driven webapps.
 Your imagination can take you to a new heights - use it wisely!

 <br />
 Thanks for reading!